Karaborg/My-Docker-Notes/README.md

 ```
 But, there is a problem here.
 The problem is we are just executing only npm, because of the `ENTRYPOINT [ "npm" ]` command in our dockerfile.

-`docker-compose up` is ment to bring up services to find in a **docker-compose.yaml** file.
-For this utility containers, we have other commands:
+`docker-compose up` is meant to bring up services to find in a **docker-compose.yaml** file.
+For these utility containers, we have other commands:

-- `docker-compose exec` to run commands in already running containers, which were created by docker compose.
+- `docker-compose exec` to run commands in already running containers, which were created by docker-compose.

 - `docker-compose run ...` allows us to run a single service on the **docker-compose.yaml** file by the service name.